Medicine with a Preliminary Year (MBBCh)

-Provided that you satisfactorily complete the preliminary year you progress to year one of the 5 year MBBCh course.
+Provided that you satisfactorily complete the preliminary year you progress to Year 1 of the five year MBBCh course.

-You must demonstrate the outcomes defined by the General Medical Council in ‘Tomorrow’s Doctors 2009’.
+You must demonstrate the outcomes defined by the General Medical Council in ‘Outcomes for graduates'.
 Reasonable adjustments will be made, where appropriate, to enable you to achieve these outcomes, but the outcomes themselves will not be adjusted.

 Throughout the programme your professionalism will be assessed using portfolios which encourage you to reflect on your experiences and all learning events in the clinical environment.